Pay Policy Statement 2023 - 2024

 - Housing Services Manager

-In addition, in accordance with the definition set out in the Localism Act and the Government's statutory guidance, this term for this purpose also refers to those officers who report directly to the statutory or non-statutory officers, i.e. the following Section Heads:
+2.3 In addition, the term Chief Officer for this purpose also refers to those officers who report directly to the statutory or non-statutory officers, i.e., the following Section Heads:

 - Head of Policy and Community Safety